Protein:

 Trim the pork shoulder and season with salt

 Trim any excess fat from the exterior of the pork butt and then move to a pan.
-Pork butt has a lot of intramuscular fat so try to trim most of the exterior fat off.
+Pork butt has a lot of intramuscular fat so try to trim most of the exterior fat off of the Boston butt.

 Cooking the Hawaiian Kalua Pork

 When cooking the kalua pork on your grill or smoker you have a couple of options.
-Our favorite method is to let the pork butt smoke a little bit before wrapping it up in the banana leaves.
-This lets the pork get a nice subtle smoke flavor.
+Our favorite method is to let the pork butt smoke a little bit before wrapping it up in the banana leaves to get a nice smoky flavor on the delicious kalua pork.
 Traditionally Hawaiian Kalua Pork is wrapped up tight and steamed in the ti and banana leaves with very little smoke flavor, so make it according to your preference.

 Preheat your smoker to 250 degrees and set up for indirect heat.
-Smoke the pork until it reaches an internal temperature of about 160 degrees.
-Timing will vary, but this typically takes about 3-4 hours for a 5-pound pork butt.
+Smoke the pork until it reaches an internal temperature of the pork reaches about 160 degrees.
+Cooking time will vary, but this typically takes about 3-4 hours for a 5-pound pork butt.
 Larger pork butts will take longer.
 At this point you will want to proceed to wrapping the kalua pork.

 Wrap the kalua pork in the banana leaves